sandberg-lab/txburst/README.md

 # txburst
+Repository for transcriptional burst kinetics inference and analysis from allelic single-cell RNA-seq described in the article "Genomic encoding of transcriptional burst kinetics" by Anton J. M. Larsson, Per Johnsson, Michael Hagemann-Jensen, Leonard Hartmanis, Omid R. Faridani, Björn Reinius, Åsa Segerstolpe, Chloe M. Rivera, Bing Ren & Rickard Sandberg currently _in press_ at _Nature_.

-Repository for transcriptional bursting kinetics inference from allelic single-cell RNA-seq.
-We will soon provide Jupyter notebooks that will contain the complete analysis framework.
+We will soon provide Jupyter notebooks that will contain the complete analysis when the article has been published.

 ## System Requirements for inference and hypothesis testing scripts